burcuerdogann/JavaBasics/README.md

 # JavaBasics

-Android Studio Tutorials - Lesson 2
+Android Development / Java Tutorials - Lesson 2

 Fundamentals of Java to Android Development for Beginners